GinjaChris/pentmenu/README.md

 #More detail

-*RECON MODULE*
+*RECON MODULES*

 *Show IP - uses curl to perform a lookup of your external IP.
 Runs ip a or ifconfig (as appropriate) to show local interface IP's.

 *DNS Recon - passive recon, performs a DNS lookup (forward or reverse as appropriate for target input) and a whois lookup of the target.
+If whois is not available it will perform a lookup against ipinfo.io (only works for IP's, not hostnames).

 *Ping Sweep - uses nmap to perform an ICMP echo (ping) against the target host or network.

 *Network Recon - uses nmap to identify live hosts, open ports, attempts OS identification, grabs banners/identifies running software version and attempts OS detection.
+Nmap will not perform a ping sweep prior as part of this scan.
+Nmap's default User-Agent string is changed to that of IE11 in this mode, to help avoid detection via HTTP.
+This scan can take a long time to finish, please be patient.

 *Stealth Scan - TCP Port scanner using nmap to scan for open ports using TCP SYN scan.
+Nmap will not perform a ping sweep prior to performing the TCP SYN scan.
+This scan can take a long time to finish, please be patient.

 *UDP scan - uses nmap to scan for open UDP ports.